Skip to Content

 This is one hike you won’t see many other people on.
 Just open valleys and mountain peaks!

 On your walk, keep an eye or an ear out for paradise ducks, harrier hawks, and skylarks, among other birds.
-Because this track is quite open to the elements make sure to layer up and bring wet weather gear (even in the summer).
-The weather can change very quickly in these parts.
+I also made sure to layer up and bring wet weather gear (I recommend this even in the summer), and I’m really glad I did.
+The weather can change very quickly in these parts!

 The historic Cascade Hut (you can’t stay here) can be seen from the last bluff and Aspiring Hut is twenty minutes beyond this.
-You can choose to stay the night at the 29-bed Aspiring Hut but it must be booked in advance.
-An adult is $40 NZD or if you’re an NZ Alpine Club Member it’s $20.
+You can choose to stay the night at the 32-bed Aspiring Hut, but it must be booked in advance.
+An adult is $40 NZD, or if you’re an NZ Alpine Club Member it’s $20 NZD.
 You can book online at West Matukituki Track to Mount Aspiring Hut.

 15. Hike the Greenstone & Caples Track